 Benefits of Small Barrel Bat:

-In sum, big barrel bats have a larger hitting area which raises the chances of contact and more mass in the sweet spot resulting in longer distance.
+In sum, big barrel bats have a larger hitting area, which raises the chances of contact and more mass in the sweet spot resulting in a longer distance.
 But a big barrel bat is more difficult to swing fast and control.

 Speaking specifically to the 5 to 9 age group, as relates to power and distance, the extra mass of the big barrel bat may not fully compensate for slower swing speed.